⭐ Rated 5/5 on Google Β· Installation Within 7 Days Β· A-Rated Glazing Β· Call: 01622 278948

 2. Thermal Performance

-Look for a U-value of 1.4 W/m²K or lower — the lower the better.
+Look for a U-value of 1.4 W/mΒ²K or lower β€” the lower the better.
 A good composite door with a solid timber core and polyurethane foam insulation will dramatically reduce heat loss compared to an older solid timber or basic uPVC door.
-This translates directly into lower energy bills, especially in older Kent properties.
+This translates directly into lower energy bills.

-3. The GRP Skin vs Solid Timber Question
+3. The GRP Skin Question

 Most composite doors use a Glass Reinforced Plastic (GRP) outer skin over a timber core.
-This gives you the appearance of wood without the warping, swelling, or repainting that comes with it.
-The skin quality varies between manufacturers — thicker skins hold texture and colour longer.
+This gives you the appearance of wood without the warping, swelling or repainting.
+The skin quality varies between manufacturers β€” thicker skins hold texture and colour longer.
 Ask specifically about UV resistance if you're choosing a darker colour like anthracite grey or black.

 4. Colour and Finish